vK-1337/Mfile-VScode-Snippet/README.md

 Notice that bonus rule is not included, and that the libft is included.
 You may need to correct the path of your libft if its not in a directory name libft inside the current directory.

-To add this snippet :
+To use this snippet :

     1. Open VScode.
     2. Click on Manage at the bottom left of your screen.